MuhammadFirmannn/MuhammadFirmannn/README.md

 ###

-<p align="left">- My name is Firman<br>- i'm have interest in programming and playing games<br>- i'm currently learning about c and studying at Universitas Negeri Padang</p>
+<p align="left">- My name is Firman<br>- i'm have interest in programming and playing games<br>- i'm currently learning about c and studying at Universitas Negeri Padang<br>- you can also reach me at muhammadfirman0904@gmail.com</p>

 ###